casualcomputer/accounting_fraud/README.md

 *6. An assurance that the data and programs will be maintained by at least one author (usually the corresponding author) for at least six years, consistent with National Science Foundation guidelines.*

   > The authors will retain the data and programs for the required six years.

+# Things to investigate
+1. companies have missing years - how does the original paper handle this issue